PelleLille/hsl-docs/connect.rst

   Reject the connection with a permanent (521) error.

-  :param string reason: the reject message
+  :param reason: reject message with reason
+  :type reason: string or array
   :param array options: an options array
   :return: doesn't return, script is terminated